lisael/PGHacks/INSTALL.md

-From git source
+From git source (for PGHacks devs)
 ===============

-Please follow `/PACKAGE.md` instructions
+Please follow `/PACKAGE.md` instructions.

 From source tarball (recommended)
 =================================